dec32/sekiro-battle-instinct/README.md

 Battle Instinct is a MOD for *Sekiro: Shadow Dies Twice*.
 It gives players the ability to perform multiple combat arts using directional inputs.

-The MOD supports both keyboard & mouse and game controllers.
+The MOD supports both MNK and gamepads.

 ## Install